matteobrusa/Tumbless/README.md

 # Tumbless
 *A Tumblr-like blogging platform living in Amazon S3 (and your browser)*

+## Demo page
+Here's a read only [demo page](https://matteobrusa.github.io/Tumbless/).
+Hover in the top right corner or jump [here](https://matteobrusa.github.io/Tumbless/?admin) to access the admin interface with password `qwerty123`.
+No real S3 bucket is associated with this demo, so no upload/edit feature will work.

 ## Features
 - Infinite scrolling
 - Automatic photoset layout